-On today’s date in 1933, Canada’s Post Office Department (now a Crown corporation known as Canada Post) issued two stamps of its third Postage Due series.
+On today’s date in 1933, Canada’s Post Office Department (now Canada Post) issued two stamps as part of its third “Postage Due” series.

-In accordance with its policy of making Canadian postage stamps bilingual, the department issued a new series of postage due stamps with inscriptions in both French and English in 1933-34.
+In accordance with its policy of making Canadian postage stamps bilingual, the department issued a new series of Postage Due stamps with inscriptions in both French and English in 1933-34.

-The two stamps issued on Dec.
-18, 1933, had a denomination of two cents (Scott #J12) and 10 cents (SC #J14).
+The two Postage Due stamps issued on Dec.
+20, 1933, had a denomination of two cents (Scott #J12) and 10 cents (SC #J14).

 A four-cent stamp (SC #J13) was also issued earlier in the month on Dec.
 11.